Aadhaar: 2014–2015

 In March 2014 Nilekani resigned as the chairman to contest in the general election on an Indian National Congress nomination from Bangalore South.
 His responsibilities were taken over by 1981-batch IAS officer Vijay Madan, who was given an extension of his term as the director-general and mission director by the government.
 Nilekani lost to Ananth Kumar.

 On 10 June 2014, the new government disbanded four cabinet committees to streamline the decision-making process; among them was the cabinet committee on Aadhaar.
 Also in June 2014, the IT Department held a meeting with the secretaries of the states to receive feedback on the project.

-On 1 July 2014, Nilekani met with the prime minister Modi and finance minister Arun Jaitley to convince them of the project's merits.
+On 1 July 2014, Nilekani met with the prime minister Narendra Modi and finance minister Arun Jaitley to convince them of the project's merits.
 On 5 July 2014, Modi announced that his government would retain the project, and asked an official to look into the possibility of linking the project with passports.
 The 2014 budget allotted ₹20.4 billion to the project for the fiscal year 2014–2015.
 It was a substantial increase from the previous year's allotment of ₹15.5 billion.
 Also in July, it was reported that UIDAI would hire an advertising agency, and spend about ₹300 million on an advertising campaign.

 On 10 September 2014, the Cabinet Committee on Economic Affairs gave approval to Phase V of the UIDAI project, starting the enrolment process in Uttar Pradesh, Bihar, Chhattisgarh, and Uttarakhand.
 The Union Cabinet allocated ₹12 billion to the project in order to reach the target of one billion enrolments by the end of 2015.